dgaydukov/cert-aws/sa/files/sa.md

 Cognito groups:
 * you can divide users into different groups within same user pool
-* you can assign different iam roles to different groups, so manage access pattern
+* you can assign different iam roles to different groups, so manage access pattern Auth best practices:
+* use JWT to validate user
+    * it has limited interval, so once generated valid for 1 hour, then you need to re-generate
+    * it use private/public key, so it's impossible to spoof it, unless you know private key But with public key, any server can download public key and validate your user
+    * if man-in-the-middle intercept your JWT, he would be able to impersonate you but with limited time
+    * jwt is not a session, so there is no way to invalidate it (in order to do it you need DB or cache to store all tokens and mark them as valid, but this break whole point of jwt, cause with jwt you don't need main server, anybody can use public key to validate token)
+    * so if you need token invalidation use good old sessions, store them in DB, to validate session on each request go to db and validate it
+* use SRP (Secure Remote Password protocol)
+    * you send password only once for signUp
+    * during all singIn you just send the proof that you own password using similar to public/private key algorithms

 ###### Directory Service
 DS (Directory Service) - hierarchical structure to store/search/manipulate objects, so users can locate resources no matter where they are stored.